-(b) The Group's business operates in three main geographical areas, even though they are managed on a worldwide basis.

-The Group's revenues by geographical area are analysed based on the following criteria:

-- Traffic revenue from services within the Mainland China (the PRC excluding the Hong Kong Special Administrative Region ("Hong Kong"), Macau Special Administrative Region ("Macau") and Taiwan, collectively known as "Regional") is classified as domestic operations.
-Traffic revenue from inbound and outbound services between overseas markets excluding Regional is classified as international operations. - 2) Revenue from ticket handling services, ground services, cargo handling service and other miscellaneous services are classified on the basis of where the services are performed.
+- (b) The Group's business operates in three main geographical areas, even though they are managed on a worldwide basis.
+The Group's revenues by geographical area are analysed based on the following criteria: - 1) Traffic revenue from services within the Mainland China (the PRC excluding the Hong Kong Special Administrative Region ("Hong Kong"), Macau Special Administrative Region ("Macau") and Taiwan, collectively known as "Regional") is classified as domestic operations.
+Traffic revenue from inbound and outbound services between overseas markets excluding Regional is classified as international operations.

-For the six m onths ended une
+For the six months ended 30 June

-2017 20'
+2017 2016

 RMB million RMB million

 (Unaudited) (Unaudited)

 Domestic (the PRC, excluding Hong Kong,

 Macau and Taiwan) 32,142 29,965

 Regional (Hong Kong, Macau and Taiwan) 1,753 1,785

 International 14,528 14,585

 48,423 46,335